The homology of moduli spaces of 4-manifolds may be infinitely generated: Introduction

-Now we describe the idea of proofs of the above results.
+Now we describe the idea of proofs of our results given in \cref{subsec main results}.
 We shall introduce an infinite family of characteristic classes

-using Seiberg--Witten theory.
-Here $\calS$ are $\Diff^+(X)$-invariant subsets of the set of spin$^c$ structures $\Spinc(X,k)$ on $X$ with Seiberg--Witten formal dimension $-k$, divided by the charge conjugation (see \cref{subsec: output of char class} for the precise definition).
+using Seiberg--Witten theory for families.
+Here $\calS$ are $\mathrm{Diff}^+(X)$-invariant subsets of the set of spin$^c$ structures $\Spinc(X,k)$ on $X$ with Seiberg--Witten formal dimension $-k$, divided by the charge conjugation (see \cref{subsec: output of char class} for the precise definition).

-A characteristic class for families of 4-manifolds using Seiberg--Witten theory was introduced by the author \cite{K21}, under the assumption that the monodromies of families preserve a given spin$^c$ structure.
+A characteristic class for families of $4$-manifolds using Seiberg--Witten theory was introduced by the author \cite{K21}, under the assumption that the monodromies of families preserve a given spin$^c$ structure.
 Later, Lin and the author \cite{konno2022homological} defined a version without the assumption on monodromy.
 The classes \eqref{eq: intro SW halftot} are refinements of the characteristic class defined in \cite{konno2022homological}.

 Using the characteristic classes \eqref{eq: intro SW halftot}, we can define a homomorphism